karthika-sivakumar/DSA-Java/DailyLog.md

 - Frequency counting is useful for string comparison problems.
 - Two-pointer approach reduces extra space usage.
 - Careful pointer movement prevents incorrect comparisons.

+---

+## 📅 2 Jan 2026

+### Topics Covered
+- Strings
+- Binary Trees

+### Problems Solved
+- First Unique Character in a String
+- Maximum Depth of Binary Tree
+- Minimum Depth of Binary Tree
+- Symmetric Tree

+### Key Learnings
+- Character frequency can be stored using an array to find non-repeating characters.
+- Tree depth problems are solved using recursion.
+- Maximum depth uses max(left, right) while minimum depth needs careful null handling.
+- Symmetric trees can be checked by comparing left and right subtrees recursively.
+- Base cases are very important in recursive tree problems.

+### Notes
+- Using arrays for frequency counting is efficient when character range is fixed.
+- Recursive tree traversal becomes easier with clear base conditions.

+---

+## 📅 3 Jan 2026

+### Topics Covered
+- Binary Search Trees
+- Binary Trees

+### Problems Solved
+- Search in a Binary Search Tree
+- Merge Two Binary Trees

+### Key Learnings
+- Binary Search Tree properties help reduce the search space.
+- Recursive traversal makes tree operations simpler and clearer.
+- While searching in a BST, choosing left or right depends on value comparison.
+- Tree merging can be done by recursively combining corresponding nodes.
+- Handling null nodes correctly is important in tree problems.

+### Notes
+- Recursion stack space depends on the height of the tree.